-Located in the Khalifa Bin Zayed City area of Ras Al Khaimah, in the RAK Education Zone, the new school will offer the British curriculum from the Foundation Stage (FS) to A level, with a capacity for approximately 1,800 students.
-The school will initially open from FS1 to Year 8 in September 2019.
-Admissions will open on 1st February 2019.
-Management of the school will be by the Sisters of St. Paul of Chartres, who also oversee St. Mary’s Catholic High School Muhaisnah.
+Located in the Khalifa Bin Zayed City area of Ras Al Khaimah, in the RAK Education Zone, the new school offers the British curriculum from the Foundation Stage (FS) to A level, with a capacity for approximately 1,800 students.
+The school has initially opened from FS1 to Year 8 in September 2019.
+Management of the school is by the Sisters of St. Paul of Chartres, who also oversee St. Mary’s Catholic High School Muhaisnah.

 Currently, St. Mary’s Group of Schools has five schools located in Abu Dhabi (St. Joseph's, one of two not named St. Mary's), Dubai (Oud Metha and Muhaisnah), Sharjah (School of Knowledge) and Fujairah, serving approximately 8,500 students in the United Arab Emirates.
 All of the St Mary's schools aim to cater to the holistic development of each child, with the aim of providing a high quality education, affordability, positive discipline and values.
 They also offer opportunities for the students to participate in projects related to social and environmental issues.

 The new school plans to have some 10 classes in the Foundation Stage, and 30 classes each in the Primary and Secondary sections.
 Average class sizes will be 25 in FS and 30 through the remainder of the school.
 Some 60 to 70 staff from various international backgrounds are expected to join the school and will provide a staff:student ratio of 1:14 - a reasonably low figure that will ensure that students receive the individual support they require.
 St. Mary's anticipates some 20 student nationalities within the school.